-- 1. Read the preceeding fuel system servicing information and warning. - Pull out the filter assembly from mount.
-Hold the cover to prevent it from turning and remove the sight bowl.
-Empty contents into an approved container. - 3.
-Inspect the filter element and replace the filter assembly if necessary.
+- 1. Read the preceding fuel system servicing information and warning. - Pull out the filter assembly from mount.
+Hold onto the cover to prevent it from turning and remove the sight bowl.
+Empty contents into an approved container.

+3. Inspect the filter element.
+If replacement is necessary, replace the filter assembly.